December 24, 2023

 Snazzy Jazzy Christmas Jazz You've Never Heard!
 Vol. II

-And once again, you've probably heard some of the tracks.
-Volume two begins with an awesome version of "God Rest Ye Merry, Gentlemen" by the George Shearing Quintet.
+You've probably heard some of the tracks.
+Favorites include the awesome version of "God Rest Ye Merry, Gentlemen" by the George Shearing Quintet.
 If you love Brubeck's "Take Five," you should enjoy it.
 Cyrus Chestnut's cover of "Linus and Lucy" is another worthy addition.
 If you love bebop, you'll love Herb Geller's "Sleigh Ride."

 One of my all-time favorite Christmas carols is "Silent Night".
 I prefer the renditions to be more serene and subtly melancholic.
 Fabrizio Bosso Quartet's "Silent Night" is quite the opposite and it works.
 It's jazzy, funky, and a worthwhile addition to the mix.
 Anyway, all the tracks are good.
 Enjoy!